Top Climate Change Risks: Heat, Precipitation, Fire

-Compared to people in the United States, people in Alabama will experience especially increased risks from storm, heat, and coastal flood due to climate change over the next 30 years.
+People in Alabama will experience especially increased risks from heat, precipitation, and fire due to climate change over the next 30 years.
+These risks, through 2050 and beyond, may change depending on how much we reduce emissions in the near future.

-Of the top cities in Alabama, the city with the highest overall risk is Birmingham.
+Of these top cities in Alabama, the city with the highest overall risk is Birmingham.
 The city with the lowest overall risk is Gadsden.

 See our fire ranking methodology.